baggy-soap/baggy-soap/README.md

 We use [`pip-tools`](https://github.com/jazzband/pip-tools) to manage Python dependencies.

-To add a new direct dependency, add it to `requirements.in` and run `pip-compile requirements.txt` will be recreated, pinning an exact version of the new package and all its dependencies.
+To add a new direct dependency, add it to `requirements.in` and run `pip-compile`. `requirements.txt` will be recreated, pinning an exact version of the new package and all its dependencies.

 To upgrade a particular package to the latest, you can run (for example) `pip-compile -P celery` to regenerate a new `requirements.txt` with the latest package and valid dependencies while leaving